vinayaroratech/whatsapp-bulk-messages/README.md

 ### How to contribute
 All contributions are welcome, from code to documentation to bug reports.
 Please use GitHub to its fullest-- contribute Pull Requests, contribute tutorials or other wiki content-- whatever you have to offer, we can use it!

 ## Important Note
 * If this repository helped you to understand at least something new please give star this repository which motivates me to work further for the similar kinds for projects.

-## Prerequisites

-In order to run the python script, your system must have the following programs/packages installed and the contact number should be saved in your phone (You can use bulk contact number saving procedure of email).
-There is a way without saving the contact number but has the limitation to send the attachment.

-### Usage :
-    python pip install -r requirements.txt

 ## Approach
 * First need to clone this respiratory